mvaganov/CmdLineAsteroids/notes.md

 ## UML

 ### scene
-UML diagram of IGameObject, IDrawable, UIText, MobieObject, MobielCircle, MobilePolygon https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b
+UML diagram of IGameObject, IDrawable, UIText, MobileObject, MobileCircle, MobilePolygon https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b

 ### voice
 The draw list is one of the lists that the game engine will service every frame.
 All drawable objects will implement the `IDrawable` interface, as seen in this diagram.

-UML diagramming is useful to clearly communicate system architecture.
+UML diagramming like this is useful to communicate system architecture.
-	like the design document, it helps explain the concept and goals of a system. also, it becomes less important to make it detailed as a programmer reading it becomes more skilled, and can make some assumptions from experience.
+	like the design document, it helps explain the concept and goals of a system. also, it becomes less important to make it detailed as a programmer reading it is more skilled, because they can make more assumptions from experience.

 ### scene
 still screenshot of the game screen, with labels for the asteroids of different size, player, player's projectiles, and ammo pickup.

 ### voice
-My game will need moving circles to destroy, which are the conceptual asteroids; the rocks to blast in my lowfi rockblaster game.
+As a reminder, my game will need moving circles to destroy, which are the conceptual asteroids; the rocks to blast in my lowfi rockblaster game.
 The game's player will be a polygon shape visually distinct from the circles.
 The player will shoot projectiles.
 I want to see spinning triangles for these projectiles, because I think that will look cool.
 When the player destroys asteroids, they will break into smaller asteroids. the smallest asteroid will turn into an ammo pickup when destroyed.
 I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-I want to use Object Oriented Programming for this game design.
+I want to use Object Oriented Programming for this game design because it's a natural way of thinking about software problems for me.
 Probably the most well known and well respected guideline for Object Oriented Design is the SOLID principles.

 ## S. O. L. I. D.